opengeospatial/geopackage/README.md

 described to provide implementors a way to include additional functionality in their GeoPackages, with a number of optional [extensions](spec/8_extensions.md) included.

+For more about GeoPackage, including implementations and sample data, go to the public page at http://www.geopackage.org.
-HTML version of the spec is available at http://www.geopackage.org/spec/
+An HTML version of the specification is available at http://www.geopackage.org/spec/.
+The asciidoc source for the specification is in the [spec/](spec/) folder.

 About
 -----